hborlik/EV2-Engine/current_notes.md

    - geometry (done)
    - normals (done)
    - texture
-2. Vegetation and terrain rendering (focus)
-    - scene object placement.
-    - what exactly is the problem
-    - Example based?

 A framework for both plant and building placement.
 Procedural open world scene generation.

-1. by Dec 7
-    - use a tree library
-    - urban models library
-    - define the constraints
-        - forest can be close to the road but not on
-    - Scene saving and loading? how to save scenes

 ### Other todos
 1. BUGS: